wildducktheories/tasklet/README.md

 an active <code>Scheduler.schedule(Tasklet, Directive)</code> call or an active <code>SchedulerAPI.with(Scheduler, Tasklet)</code> call.
-In cases of calls that are not provably guarded in this way, the application must arrange to call have <code>SchedulerAPI.reset()</code> called on each thread that may have called this method in an unguarded manner before a reference to the thread is lost.
+In cases of calls that are not provably guarded in this way, the application must arrange to call have <code>SchedulerAPI.reset()</code> called on each thread that may have called this method in an unguarded manner before a reference to such a thread is lost.
 This call is required in order to guarantee the release of a <code>ThreadLocal</code>
 that might otherwise pin the SchedulerAPI's class loader.

 Also as a general rule, code that calls <code>SchedulerAPI.getScheduler()</code> SHOULD NOT also call <code>Scheduler.run()</code>
 since it is the creator of a scheduler's responsibility to decide when the synchronous thread of a scheduler starts running and the caller of <code>SchedulerAPI.getScheduler()</code> usually cannot prove that it is ultimately the creator of the instance returned by that method.
-(A thread that can prove this fact should usually call SchedulerAPI.newScheduler() instead).
+(A thread that can prove this fact should usually call <code>SchedulerAPI.newScheduler()</code> instead).

 ##Scheduler
 The Scheduler class provides methods for scheduling Tasklet instances and for managing the state of the